Whether you've got an in-person or virtual interview scheduled, here's what you need to have on hand.

 A list of references: If you want, go ahead and paper clip or staple your list of references to your resume, making the transfer of information seamless.

 Portfolio items: You can also bring along some hard copies of work you've done, if relevant to your field.
 The hiring manager will likely inquire about your past work, so it'll be nice to pass a tangible example across the table.

-A couple of business cards: You should have professional business cards already printed up, so go ahead and take a few with you.
-Sure, your interviewer will have your contact information on your resume, but a nice-looking business card says “Hey, I'm prepared, I'm professional, and I know what's up.”
+A couple of business cards: If you have professional business cards printed up, go ahead and take a few with you.
+Sure, your interviewer will see your contact information on your resume, but a nice-looking business card says, “Hey, I'm prepared, I'm professional, and I know what's up.”

 A photo ID: Chances are you'll already have some form of identification with you on interview day, but go ahead and add this to your checklist to ensure you don't forget.
 There are a few instances you might need a photo ID, like gaining access to the building or floor of your prospective employer.

 3. A padfolio (or folder, notepad, and pen)

 Before stuffing all these items listed straight into your bag, consider investing in a padfolio.
 A padfolio contains pockets, a notepad, and a pen, so you don't have to fish around in your bag to find what you need.
 You can find one at your local office supply store or on Amazon for less than $20.